Cryru/Emotion/README.md

 ## Documentation

-Documentation is something which I really want to get around to doing.
-The existing one in the ["Documentation" folder](/Documentation) is not up to date and is a work in progress.

-I would recommend checking out the tests in the "Tests" project as examples, and the comments in the code.
+Check out the "Tests" project for examples, the comments in code, and the [Emotion Examples project](https://github.com/Cryru/EmotionExamples) to learn more about how to use the engine.
+Proper documentation is a longterm goal.

 ## Requirements for Developers and Players: